 The chart below will give you a much clearer idea of the differences.

-Mezcal has countless styles, Tequila only has three
+Mezcal has countless styles, Tequila only has two

 Another key fact about Tequila vs Mezcal lie in the style the respective final products are marketed.
 Tequila only comes in two main forms, which are Mixtos or 100% agave.
 Mezcal, on the other hand, shares those two styles amongst countless others.